zkemail/proof-of-twitter/README.md

 #### » Generating Zkey

-You can generate proving and verifications keys using
+You can generate proving and verification keys using

 ```bash
 # CWD = packages/circuits/scripts